Development of Reconstructed Electron Energy Loss techniques for Elemental Mapping in macromolecular structures

 Novel Approach

-Our novel approach combines the image processing tools of single-particle cryo-EM with EEL techniques, allowing us to add EEL signal in the 3D particle space, effectively dividing the dose required for sensitive elemental analysis between many images.
+Our novel approach combines the image processing tools of single-particle cryo-EM with EEL techniques, allowing us to add EEL signal in the 3D particle space.
+This effectively divides the dose required for sensitive elemental analysis between many images.

 Preliminary Work